 Three-way conferences are scheduled to be held on Monday 21st and Tuesday 22nd February.
 Please access Compass to book in a time for you and your child to attend the three-way conferences.

 CAMPS SPORTS AND EXCURSION FUNDS

 The Victorian Government provides assistance for camps, sports and excursions.
 If you have a concession card you may be eligible to receive $125.00 per annum for each primary school student through the CSEF (Camps, Sports and Excursion Fund).

 Application forms are available online https://www.education.vic.gov.au/about/programs/Pages/csef.aspx?Redirect=1 through the Department of Education and Training website or from the school office.
 We need a copy of your concession card.
 Parents that received CSEF at school in 2021 do not need to complete an application form in 2022, providing there has been no change in your family circumstance.
 The school will be in contact if we have any difficulty rolling your application over.

 PERSONAL PROPERTY AT SCHOOL

-Thanks to those parents who have made payments towards their school fees.
-If you are yet to submit your payment plans please do so ASAP and this supports the school in budget provision and to plan appropriately for your child’s participatory program.
-We have a wonderful learning environment at McKinnon PS and for us to continue to provide the highest quality learning experience we reply upon parent contribution and fundraising.
-Much of the operational costs including provision of computers (including laptops), high quality school resources, extra sports equipment, library/ICT support and equipment, quality art and science supplies and maintenance, along with the provision of new curriculum initiatives are supported solely from local fundraising, including parent payments.
+Thanks to those parents who have made contributions towards the curriculum.
+If you are yet to submit your payment, please do so ASAP as this supports the school in the budget provision and to plan appropriately for your child’s participatory program.
+We have a wonderful learning environment at McKinnon PS and for us to continue to provide the highest quality learning experience we rely upon parent contribution and fundraising.
+Much of the operational costs including the provision of computers (including laptops), high-quality school resources, extra sports equipment, library/ICT support and equipment, quality art and science supplies and maintenance, along with the provision of new curriculum initiatives are supported solely from local fundraising, including parent contributions.